-2024-2025 CROSS EXAMINATION DEBATE TOPIC
+2025-2026 CROSS EXAMINATION DEBATE TOPIC

-Resolved: The United States federal government should significantly strengthen its protection of domestic intellectual property rights in copyrights, patents, and/or trademarks.
+Resolved: The United State federal government should significantly increase its exploration and/or development of the Arctic.

 REGIONAL ASSIGNMENTS AND SITES

 Listed below are the regional tournament assignments and contest sites.
 If a school is not listed, they must contact the OSSAA office by Oct.
 3 to be assigned.
 Schools may be asked to attend a different regional to equalize the contest size.
 (Schools may be required to attend a different regional due to a change in school classification.)
 ADM is not released until late July, so some schools might change classifications from the previous year based on the most current numbers.
 Some sites may/will change!